crsuzh/SwissRN/content/stakeholders/index.md

 date = "2020-04-21"
 +++

-Stakeholders who support the SwissRN form the Stakeholder Engagement Group.
-This ensures that SwissRN activity is aligned with the strategy and activity of the stakeholders, and allows the exchange of ideas.
-In addition, the relationship between the Stakeholder Engagement Group and the SwissRN provides stakeholders with a mechanism for obtaining feedback on new initiatives from the research community.
-See Annex 5: Potential Stakeholders in Switzerland.
+Stakeholders who support the SwissRN form the Stakeholder Engagement Group with the goal of

+* alignining SwissRN activity with the strategy and activity of the stakeholders
+* allowing the exchange of ideas
+* facilitating feedback on new stakeholder initiatives

-## Stakeholder engagement groups
+## Stakeholders
-More text ...

 Institution|   Contact   |  |
 --------------|-------------|---|